AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 ![](../images/wn-templates.png)

 Use these templates to start building your VR projects for Google Daydream devices and GearVR devices.
+See also ~{ Build a project for Gear VR }~.

 ## Particle Editor